REVIEW: Project Lead the Way's Biomedical Science High School Courses

 Now that you have some background on PLTW, let’s dig into the specifics of the Biomedical Science program!

-What Is the Project Lead the Way Biomedical Science Program?
+What Is the Project Lead the Way Biomedical Sciences Program?

 The high school health science curriculum is referred to as the “PLTW Biomedical Science program.”
 The underlying theme across the program is “learning and growing by investigating medical mysteries.”

 This program is made up of four year-long courses that relate to biomedical science careers:

 - Principles of Biomedical Science

 - Human Body Systems